Girls just wanna have funds, right? It's never a bad time to get your money right, and the first step is getting our budget under control.

 iTunes

 Every Dollar is another budgeting app that has been making major moves in the money industry.
-This one is a win for those who not only want to budget but want to develop a plan to get out of debt sooner than later.
+This one is a win for those who not only want to budget but also want to develop a plan to get out of debt sooner rather than later.
 It encourages users to develop a monthly budget, evaluate their spending (and literally track every dollar) while giving them tips on how they can start reducing their debt one dollar at a time.

 5.Digit

 This is one of the best ways to save money without even missing it.
 The app, which gives you $5 for each friend you refer, will automatically transfer amounts of money that you don't need into a savings account.
 This amount is typically between $2 and $17.
 But no need to freak out because it certainly won't ever transfer more than you can afford.
-It spends way too much time evaluating your income, bills, and spending habits to make you over save.
+It spends way too much time evaluating your income, bills, and spending habits to make you over-save.
 The key is that you really won't realize it's gone until you look in the Digit app to see how much you've saved.
 And you can always request it to be transferred back if you need it.

 6.Pocket Guard